donate

 Monday morning started in the Rayburn House Office Building with a wonderful breakfast spread and several award presentations from the Health and Medicine Council (HMC), the sponsors of the DDNC.
 We were divided into teams based on U.S. region.
 Teams ranged in size, with the average being about 5-7 patients, and each team was accompanied by a HMC staff member to help them navigate the many buildings and offices on Capitol Hill.

 My local team from Northern Virginia, Maryland and DC did not materialize, but I’m a big old extrovert and I was delighted at the opportunity to have more one-on-one time with the congressional aides and staffers on my schedule.
 The meetings were set up ahead of Monday’s event by HMC staffers, but even then, last minute changes happened to shuffle around the schedule throughout the day.
-My HMC team lead, legislative associate Matt Duquette, and I often stopped by a congressional office to drop off a folder and business card when staff members were not available to meet.
+My HMC team lead, legislative associate Matt Bair, and I often stopped by a congressional office to drop off a folder and business card when staff members were not available to meet.

 Sharing my Story for Legislative Change